 At the end of the day, co-op members are co-op owners.
 For the past 21 years, SEMO Electric has paid back capital credits – a total of nearly $12 million – as we strive to provide safe, reliable and low-cost electric service.

-September shout-outs to members-owners Ronnie Elliott, Carol & Jim Russell, James Abner and John Bixler.
+September shout-outs to members-owners Ronnie Elliott, Carol & Jim Russell, James Abner, John Bixler and Lambert's Cafe.

 Be smart.
 Act safe.

 I want to take a second to thank our employees – Team SEMO – for responding to several storms this summer.
 I would also like to thank all of the many people who have responded from law enforcement and emergency responders to assist us when necessary.
 When severe weather occurs, we appreciate your patience in giving us time to find and assess the damage before we can – safely – begin service restoration.
 The outage reason could be simple, or it could be downed wires on cars, tractors or on roads.
 In most cases, your electricity will come back on before Team SEMO goes home to their families.
 Our goal is to provide a safe workplace for our employees and provide you safe, reliable and affordable electricity.

 Several months ago, I asked SEMO Electric Cooperative’s members to call or email us regarding their interest in the cooperative building a community solar project.
 We only received a few calls.
 However, several members asked: What role does solar play in SEMO’s future?
 The ultimate outcome is unknown at this time, but here is a viewpoint with input from Aaron Bradshaw, a cooperative friend and general manager of Intercounty Electric Cooperative in Licking, Mo.